 Practical use of CNC machines

-In the area of metal and wood processing industries CNC controlled machines have long become indispensable.
+In the area of metal and wood processing CNC controlled machines have long become indispensable.
 Even in the leisure sector smaller hobby CNC machines are on the rise and allow their owners a simpler and faster implementation of new ideas.
 The first question that arises is: What makes a CNC machine become a popular tool?